-A defining characteristic of social-emotional learning is that it empowers children to manage their own behavior in positive and productive ways, shifting control to the child.
+Social-Emotional Learning empowers children to manage their own behavior in positive and productive ways, shifting control to the child.

 This counters the “compliance model” widely used in U.S. schools, where adults hold all the power in classrooms and children are passive participants, not drivers of their own development and learning.

 Being active in their own development is fundamental to children’s Emotional Intelligence learning, along with acquiring the ability to manage one’s emotions.
 Managing one’s emotions is hardly a given for a large segment of the population that, without this learning, is beset with remarkably high numbers of people suffering from anxiety or depression, anger issues, or high degrees of interpersonal conflict, violence and suicide.